kulics/koral/book-en/document.md

 ## Boolean
 Boolean refers to logical values because they can only be true or false.
 It is often used to aid in the judgment logic.

-In this language, the default boolean is the `Bool` type, which is a type with only true and false values.
+In this language, the default boolean is the `bool` type, which is a type with only true and false values.

 E.g:
 ```
-Boolean1: Bool = True       # true #
+Boolean1: bool = true       # true #
-Boolean2: Bool = False      # false #
+Boolean2: bool = false      # false #
 ```
 ## Any Type
-In particular, sometimes a type that can be any object is needed to assist in the completion of the function, which is `Any`.
+In particular, sometimes a type that can be any object is needed to assist in the completion of the function, which is `any`.

 E.g:
 ```
-A: Any = 1  # Any Type #
+A: any = 1  # Any Type #
 ```
 ## Nil
-We need a value that can be any type of null value, so it is `Nil` .
+We need a value that can be any type of null value, so it is `nil` .

 E.g:
 ```
-A = Nil     # none value #
+A = nil     # none value #
 ```

 # Operators